satan666/sRaidFrames_Improved/README.md

 >> sRaidFrames Improved with working
 - unique 40y range check
-- grid like healing indicators,
+- grid like healing indicators
+- aggro status
 - focus frame
-- aggro status
 - class colored status bars

 --== USING BONGOS, OSKING OR UNITFRAMES OTHER THAN BLIZZARD UF OR MODIFIED AGUNITFRAMES MAY CAUSE PROBLEMS(DISAPPEARING LOOT FRAME OR TARGET FLICKING - YOU CAN FIND MODIFIED AGUF IN THIS PACK)